danakj/Advent-of-Code-2020/JOURNAL.md

 ## Day 6+7 of Learning

 I worked on the problem for day 13.
 Part 2 was tricky, and this took me a 2nd day of effort to figure out a solution for.
 Nothing really new or interesting happened rust-wise as this was really just how to solve a tricky problem.
 I enjoyed solving it in rust nonetheless, and had no moment where I wished for a different language, or felt like it was getting in my way.
 The loops and closure constructs, along with compiler warnings/errors all helped me solve it faster than I would have otherwise.

+I also solved the puzzle for day 14.
+I started out by making abstractions to match the puzzle, including a "36 bit integer".
+I did this by wrapping a 64 bit integer in a struct, which worked out fine but in the end I didn't need anything special about being 36 bits, like wrapping or trucating or anything, so that made things harder than they needed to be.

+One small lesson I learnt to prevent annoying sprawling refactoring: If your method takes something by value, and it makes sense, but you have a refernce.. don't go change the method signature to a reference.
+It will just annoy you later when you have values.
+Just do the deref in that place.

+Tagged unions aka enums continue to be an awesome thing to build logic around, especially with matchers, and `if let Some(val)` syntax to branch when an Option is set is very wonderful.